 \subsection{Overview and related works}

-More generally, dual billiard can be defined for any compact convex figure in the plane (see \cite{Tab93,DT05,tab05} for overviews of dual billards).
-First definition of the dual billiard map may be due to M. Day \cite{Day47}; it reappeared in B. Neumann \cite{Neu59}.
-J. Moser \cite{Mos78} suggested dual billiard as a crude model of planetary motion: a simplification, in which the stability problem still has subtleties of the original context.
-Dynamical stability of dual billiard means that all orbits are bounded.
+More generally, outer billiard can be defined for any compact convex figure in the plane (see \cite{Tab93,DT05,tab05} for overviews).
+First definition of outer billiard maps may be due to M. Day \cite{Day47}; it reappeared in B. Neumann \cite{Neu59}.
+J. Moser \cite{Mos78} suggested outer billiard as a crude model of planetary motion: a simplification, in which the stability problem still has subtleties of the original context.
+Dynamical stability of outer billiard means that all orbits are bounded.
 This is the case when the figure is strictly convex and has sufficiently smooth boundary \cite{mos01,dou82}.
 It is also the case \cite{VSh87,Kol89,GS92} for the so called \emph{quasi-rational polygons}, which include all lattice polygons as well as all regular polygons.
 See also the thesis of D. Genin \cite{Gen05} for the boundedness of orbits in a family of trapezoidal outer billiards.
-However, as was discovered in \cite{Sch07}, dual billiards outside convex quadrilaterals can have unbounded orbits (\cite{Sch09,Sch19} study these orbits in more detail).
+However, as was discovered in \cite{Sch07}, outer billiards on convex quadrilaterals can have unbounded orbits (\cite{Sch09,Sch19} study these orbits in more detail).

-Polygonal dual billiards are arguably the principal examples of Euclidean piecewise rotations (see \cite{Goe00,Goe03} for overviews of piecewise isometries, including piecewise rotations).
+Polygonal outer billiards are arguably the principal examples of Euclidean piecewise rotations (see \cite{Goe00,Goe03} for overviews of piecewise isometries, including piecewise rotations).
 Piecewise rotations are a natural generalization of interval exchange transformations.
 They also found applications in electrical engineering, in particular, in the study of digital filters \cite{Ash96,ACP97,CL88,CL90,Dav92,KWC96,Ogo92}.
 In \cite{YFW10}, a sufficient condition for the existence of periodic points is given for a general class of piecewise isometries.